Generic Name: prasugrel (PRA soo grel)

 Prasugrel increases your risk of bleeding, which can be severe or life-threatening.
 Call your doctor or seek emergency medical attention if you have bleeding that will not stop, if you have black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.

-You may need to stop using the medicine at least 7 days before any surgery or dental treatment.
+You may need to stop using the medicine for a short time before any surgery or dental treatment.
 Do not stop taking prasugrel unless your doctor tells you to.
 Stopping too soon could cause life-threatening medical problems.

 What should I discuss with my healthcare provider before taking prasugrel?